Wish-Where-is-Home/Documentation/docs_site/docs/index.md

 - **Add Property Details:** Enables sellers to provide details about their properties.
 - **Upload Photos and Videos:** Sellers can upload visual content for their properties.

+#### ADMIN Account
+- **Login/Register Process:** Allows administrators to create and log in to their account.
+- **Approve/Deny Properties:** Administrators can review and approve/deny properties listed by sellers.
+- **Provide Feedback:** Administrators can provide feedback to sellers regarding property listings.

 #### Customer Interaction
 - **Interact/Filter Using Evaluation Metrics:** Customers can use various metrics to filter and select properties.
 - **View Results Based on Metrics:** The platform displays properties based on the selected metrics.